 about flvc

 The services offered by FLVC are an integral part of Florida’s education community.
-FLVC provides critical educational support services utilized by all public postsecondary institutions within the Florida College System (FCS), the State University System (SUS), and K-12 school districts.
+FLVC provides critical educational support services utilized by all public postsecondary institutions within the Florida College System (FCS) and the State University System (SUS), K-12 school districts, and technical colleges statewide.

 Key among those services is the centralized, automated library system used by Florida’s 40 public colleges and universities, support services for statewide higher education distance learning, automated tools for college planning and online transfer options for students.
 FLVC’s centralized, shared-services model continues to return significant dividends for the state of Florida in the form of greater efficiency, value generation, cost-savings, and optimization of college/university staff, capital and time.